-To download your account, go into Settings > General Account Settings > Download a copy of your Facebook data and then click “Start My Archive.”
+“Go into Settings > General Account Settings > Download a copy of your Facebook data and then click ‘Start My Archive.’
 When your download is ready, Facebook will send you an email with a link to download.
-For added security, this link will expire after a few days, so it’s best to use it quickly before you lose resolve.
+For added security, this link will expire after a few days, so it’s best to use it quickly before you lose resolve.”

 Maintaining a properly manicured Twitter account can take a lot of time.
 The good news is that deleting one can be done in just a few minutes.

-To download your archive, click your profile icon, then hit Settings, then “Request your archive.”
-It’ll take some time for Twitter to get your archive ready, but when it is, you’ll be sent an email with a download link that will give you a .zip file.
+To download your archive, click your profile icon, then hit Settings, followed by “Request your archive.”
+It’ll take some time for Twitter to get your archive ready, but when it is, they’ll send an email with a download link for a .zip file.

 Google’s account homepage.

 Even though Instagram requires that you use a mobile phone to start an account, you can’t delete your account through the app.
-Instead, you’ll have to log into your Instagram account via the web to delete it.
+Instead, you’ll have to log in via the web.

 Instagram’s Delete Your Account page.

-There Are Pros & Cons To Deleting Social Media Accounts
+Pros & Cons of Deleting Social Media Accounts

-As difficult as some social media platforms make it for you to delete your account, the real complication is in life after social media.
+As difficult as some social media platforms make it for you to delete your account, the real complication relates to life after social media.
 For many age groups, social media messaging is now as normal a conduit for communication as email or telephone numbers.